 - Creamy asparagus pasta from Veggies Save the Day

 Roasted asparagus & chickpeas with sautéed spinach

-- 1 heaping cup asparagus chopped into bite-sized pieces
+- 1 heaping cup chopped asparagus cut into bite-sized pieces (with ends removed)

 - 3 teaspoons extra virgin olive oil divided